enoch-ng/Dota2HelperBot/README.md

 `contact` - Sends a message to the bot owner.

 `untrack` - Removes all matches from the tracking list.
+Can only be used by the bot owner.

 `status` - Shows the game state of all currently tracked matches.